Astray-git/vue-dragula/README.md

 }
 ```

-Drakes are indexed by name in an Object `{}`.
-Each key is the name of a drake that points to a `drake` (ie. dragula instance).
+Drakes are indexed by name in the `drakes` Object of the service.
+Each key is the name of a drake and points to a `drake` instance.
 The `drake` can have event handlers, models, containers etc. See [dragula options](https://github.com/bevacqua/dragula#dragulacontainers-options)

 ## Model mechanics
 The `drake` event handlers have default mechanics for how to operated on the underlyng models.
 These can be customized as needed.

 A common schenario is to have a tree of node objects, where each node has